Sabbatical and Pre-Tenure Leaves

-Eligibility for Pre-Tenure Leaves: Tenure-track Assistant Professors with probationary periods of five or six years and whose appointments extend for more than one year following their satisfactory interim review will be eligible for a pre-tenure leave of one-semester at full pay for a curriculum development or scholarly/creative project.
-Typically these will be taken in the fourth or fifth year with applications due the preceding year.
+Eligibility for Pre-Tenure Leaves: Tenure-track Assistant Professors with probationary periods of five or six years and whose appointments extend for more than one year following their satisfactory interim review will be eligible for a pre-tenure leave of one semester at full pay for a curriculum development or scholarly/creative project.
+Typically, this leave will be taken in the fourth or fifth year with applications due the preceding year.

 Eligibility for Sabbatical Leaves: A full-time tenured faculty member above the rank of instructor may apply in his or her seventh year of service at DePauw for a sabbatical leave for part or all of the eighth year.
 After the initial sabbatical, the faculty member is eligible to apply for the next (and thereafter for subsequent) sabbatical leave in the sixth year of additional full-time service for part or all of a seventh year.
 A faculty member who does not seek or who is not granted a leave after the minimum period of eligibility must coordinate with his or her department and Academic Affairs to determine when a leave may be granted.

 Expectations & Rules:

-Departments are encouraged to negotiate the scheduling of approved leaves to balance the number of faculty members on leave between two semesters and across years.
+Departments are encouraged to negotiate the scheduling of approved leaves to balance the number of faculty members on leave between semesters and across years.
 The administration reserves the right to limit the total number of faculty members on leave during any year or semester.

-If a leave project overlaps with other projects funded by FDC, the faculty member must explain the relationship between the projects.
+If a leave project overlaps with other projects funded by IGC, the faculty member must explain the relationship between the projects.
 Distinct products are expected for Faculty Development awards for overlapping or related projects.

 Faculty members considering projects that involve information technology should consult with Faculty Instructional Technology Support (FITS) at least two weeks prior to the application deadline to gain assurance that the needed technology will be available to support the proposed project.
 Evidence of this assurance should be provided with the leave proposal.